-Washing machines are amazing modern conveniences.
-But they're not immune to faults and malfunctions...
+Washing machines are incredible modern conveniences, but they're not immune to faults and malfunctions.

-Obviously, you don't want to be messing around with an expensive piece of kit like your washing machine with a big hammer and small skills.
-But there may be a simple – i.e. a non-mechanical – solution to your problem.
+Of course, you wouldn't want to tinker with an expensive piece of equipment like your Beko washing machine using a big hammer and minimal skills.
+However, there might be a straightforward, non-mechanical solution to your problem.

 If the water is not draining out of your machine, you may have a problem with your:

 - Drain hose: ensure this is not clumped up, folded in on itself, or stretched out too far.

 - Filter: this may be blocked.
 If you feel comfortable opening the filter housing to check it for dirt or blockages, do this.
 Be aware though that when you open the housing there may be water inside.
 You can drain the water out using a tube, put a container down to catch it, and/or get a bunch of towels ready.
 Rinse the filter and replace it.